-Grapes account for more than one third of the total amount of fresh fruit produced in the United States.
-In 2015, on 1.04 million acres of land some 7.67 million tons of grapes were produced at a value of around 5.5 billion U.S. dollars.
+The United States is also an important fruit producer.
+For non-citrus fruits alone, around 1.8 million acres were used as bearing area in the U.S. in 2022 and the bearing area for citrus fruits was about 635 thousand acres in 2022.
+The majority of U.S. fruit exports went to Mexico and Canada.
+Grapes account for a large percentage of the total fresh fruit produced in the United States.
+In 2022, just under six million tons of grapes were produced at a value of almost six billion U.S. dollars.
 Other top fruit varieties in the U.S. include oranges, apples, strawberries and lemons.

 This text provides general information.
 Statista assumes no